windows-2048/Example-Installer-MSI-Template/README.md

 9. See [_configMSI.yml](TFMCfW_Example_MSI/_configMSI.yml) for further example. **Do not forget to set your unique GIUDs**.

-## Prerequisites to generate the MSI installer on your PC
+## Prerequisites to magically generate the MSI installer on your PC

 1. Python version 3.x, we use Python v3.11 as most advanced yet stable one.
 See example %PATH% from [___generate_msi_template.bat](TFMCfW_Example_MSI/___generate_msi_template.bat).